whitneyburton/portfolios/students/1511/adam-hundley/20160311_adam_hundley_m2.md

 * Hack Design: I attended weekly hack design lunches and attended a UX meet up with members.
 * API Meet Up: I helped set up and attended the Intro to API's meet up hosted by Turing.
 * Turing Alma Mater: I wrote and lead the school in the [Turing Alma Mater](https://vimeo.com/158586392)

+### Notes:

+* Learned a lot about git this module
+* Blogged once about git.
+Felt it was successful
+* Went to a meetup.
+* Finally meeting with a mentor
+* Tutored and prework guide helper
+* TURING ALMA MATER SONG!

+### Outcome

+Pass
+Pass